Myanmar evacuates thousands as worst floods in decades hit

 The government has delayed the reconvening of parliament, initially scheduled for Aug.
 10, due to the floods.
 The parliament is scheduled to reopen on Aug.
 18 for the final session before elections set for early November.

-(This story has been refiled to add more than a million "criticaly affected", rather than "displaced")
+(Story refiles to add more than a million "critically affected", rather than "displaced")

 (Reporting by Aung Hla Tun; Editing by Antoni Slodkowski and Nick Macfie)